skycoin/cx-evolves/README.md

---graphs=[Set true if average fitness and fittest per generation graphs will be saved] --ast=[Set true if best ASTs per generation will be saved] --use-log-fitness=[Set true if fitness will be fitness(log base 2)]
+--graphs=[Set true if average fitness and fittest per generation graphs will be saved] --ast=[Set true if best ASTs per generation will be saved] --use-log-fitness=[Set true if fitness will be fitness(log base 2)] --workers=[number of workers available to use, if not set default is 1]

 <!-- Set if maze benchmark -->
 --maze=[set true if benchmark evolve with maze]